Jared Diamond: Early life and education

-He attended the Roxbury Latin School and earned a Bachelor of Arts in Biochemical Sciences from Harvard College in 1958 and a PhD on the physiology and biophysics of membranes in the gall bladder from Trinity College, Cambridge in 1961.
+By the age of seven he developed an interest in birdwatching.
+This became one of his major life passions and resulted in a number of works published in ornithology.
+He attended the Roxbury Latin School and studied biochemical sciences at Harvard College, graduating in 1958.
+He later studied at Trinity College, Cambridge, and graduated from Cambridge with a Ph.D. in 1961; his thesis was on the physiology and biophysics of membranes in the gallbladder.

 Career

 After graduation from Cambridge, Diamond returned to Harvard as a Junior Fellow until 1965, and, in 1968, became a professor of physiology at UCLA Medical School.
 While in his twenties he developed a second, parallel, career in ornithology and ecology, specialising in New Guinea and nearby islands, which he began visiting from 1964.
 Later, in his fifties, Diamond developed a third career in environmental history and became a professor of geography at UCLA, his current position.
 He also teaches at LUISS Guido Carli in Rome.
-He won the National Medal of Science in 1999 and Westfield State University granted him an honorary doctorate in 2009.
+He is a lecturer on the biodiversity management course at the European Institute of Innovation for Sustainability (EIIS) in Rome.
+He won the National Medal of Science in 1999.
+He has been invited to give two TED talks, "Why do societies collapse" (2008), and "How societies can grow old better (2013).

-Diamond originally specialized in salt absorption in the gall bladder.
-He has also published scholarly works in the fields of ecology and ornithology, but is arguably best known for authoring a number of popular-science books combining topics from diverse fields other than those he has formally studied.
+Diamond originally specialized in salt absorption in the gallbladder.
+He has also published scholarly works in the fields of ecology and ornithology, but is arguably best known for authoring a number of popular science and history books combining topics from diverse fields other than those he has formally studied.
 Because of this academic diversity, Diamond has been described as a polymath.

-Popular science works
+Selected popular works

+Diamond has written scores of academic peer-reviewed articles for publications such as the scientific journal Nature.
+He has also written scores of popular science articles in publications such as Discover, as well as several bestselling popular books, notably The Third Chimpanzee (1991); Guns, Germs, and Steel (1997, awarded a Pulitzer Prize); Collapse (2005), The World Until Yesterday (2012), and Upheaval (2019).
+For a full list, see Jared Diamond bibliography.